-On April 20, 2022, the Company closed the purchase option agreements in respect of the Uchi Gold Project (the "Uchi Gold Agreement) and the Satterly Gold Project (the "Satterly Gold Agreement") to acquire a 100% undivided interest in the respective areas within the Confederation greenstone belt, subject to a 2% NSR royalty over each property under the Uchi Gold Agreement and a 1.5% NSR royalty over each property under the Satterly Gold Agreement.
-Each such NSR under the Uchi Gold Agreement will be subject to a buy-back option, at the election of the Company, for 50% of such royalty (being 1%) for cash consideration of \$1,000,000.
-Each such NSR under the Satterly Gold Agreement will be subject to a buy-back option, at the election of the Company, for 1/3 of such royalty (being 0.5%) for cash consideration of \$500,000.
+On April 20, 2022, the Company closed the purchase option agreements in respect of the Uchi Gold Project (the "Uchi Gold Agreement) and the Satterly Gold Project (the "Satterly Gold Agreement") to acquire a 100% undivided interest in the respective areas within the Confederation greenstone belt, subject to a 2% NSR royalty over each property under the Uchi Gold Agreement and a 1.5% NSR royalty over each property under the Satterly Gold Agreement will be subject to a buy-back option, at the election of the Company, for 50% of such royalty (being 1%) for cash consideration of \$1,000,000.
+Each such NSR under the Satterly Gold Agreement will be subject to a buy-back option, at the election of \$1,000,000.
+Each such NSR under the Satterly Gold Agreement will be subject to a buy-back option, at the election of \$1,000,000.
+Each such NSR under the Satterly Gold Agreement will be subject to a buy-back option, at the election of \$1,000,000.
+Each such NSR under the Satterly Gold Agreement will be subject to a buy-back option, at the election of \$1,000,000.
+Each such NSR under the Satterly Gold Agreement will be subject to a buy-back option, at the election of \$1,000,000.
+Each such NSR under the Satterly Gold Agreement will be subject to a buy-back option, at the election of \$1,000,000.
+Each such NSR under the Satterly Gold Agreement will be subject to a buy-back option, at the election of \$1,000,000.
+Each such royalty (being 0.5%) for cash consideration of \$500,000.